 Down syndrome is a naturally occurring chromosomal arrangement that has always been a part of the human condition.
 It exists in all regions globally and commonly affects learning styles, physical characteristics, and overall health.
-In order to ensure proper growth and development, social learning programs are required to integrate those have Down Syndrome.
+In order to ensure proper growth and development, social learning programs are required to integrate anyone who has Down syndrome.

 Every year, their voices grow louder, and they influence government policy, becoming more empowered.
-Through World Down Syndrome Day, people with Down syndrome can ensure their own advocacy and be included in their communities.
+Through events around the world, people with Down syndrome can ensure their own advocacy and be included in their communities.

-Since 2006 Down Syndrome International has promoted World Down Syndrome Day to encourage people with Down Syndrome to help raise awareness about the condition.
+Since 2006, Down Syndrome International has promoted World Down Syndrome Day to encourage people with Down Syndrome to help raise awareness about the condition.
 The United Nations General Assembly declared March 21st as World Down Syndrome Day in December 2011.
 Each year, the organization creates a theme.
 Past themes have included:

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!